carpentries/instructor-training/_episodes/18-motivation.md

     1. Provide flexibility and control.
     2. Give students an opportunity to reflect.

+> ## Motivational Strategies - Brainstorm Challenge
+> **Think** back to a computational (or other) course you took in the past, and
+> identify one thing the instructor did that motivated you.
+> **Pair** up with your neighbor and discuss what motivated you.
+> **Share** the motivational story in the etherpad.
+>
+> Instructor's guide: review the comments in the ether pad.
+> Rather than read all outloud, highlight the common themes
+> (i.e. establish value, positive expectiations, promote self efficiency)
+> or things that stand out our that you can relate to.
+> Note: this exercise can be done before or going through the above list.
+{: .challenge}

+> ## Motivational Checklist Challenge
+>
+> Compare one of the existing Data Carpentry or Software Carpentry lesson episodes
+> to the motivational checklist presented earlier.
+> What is the lesson doing (if anything) to engage learners
+> and convince them its material is worth mastering?
+{: .challenge}

 > ## Not Just Learners
 >
 > What's missing from this list is strategies to motivate the *instructor*.